Photo Courtesy of NBC

 In 1996, Kelsey Grammer spent a period in the Betty Ford clinic for problems with substance abuse.

-The three people that created Cheers were, Glen Charles, Les Charles and James Burrows.
-After they finally decided on a bar as the setting, they then had to make the decision about where the bar would be located.
-After several options were discussed and tossed out, they eventually settled on Boston.
-The model for Cheers was the “Bull & Finch Pub”, which they picked from a phonebook.
-Glen Charles then asked the owner of the bar, Tom Kershaw, if they could possibly shoot some interior and exterior photographs, he agreed.
-Though he only charged them one dollar to do this, he has made millions since, from things like selling Cheers memorabilia to licensing the pub’s image.
-In addition, in 1997, the Bull & Finch Pub became one of the busiest outlets in the America food and beverage business.
-Shelley Long, who was in Boston at the time, said that a bar she had recently come across resembled the bar in the script.
-Amazingly, it turned out to be the Bull & Finch Pub.
-It actually draws more than one million visitors a year and has been re-named, “Cheers Beacon Hill”.
+Cheers was created by Glen Charles, Les Charles and James Burrows.
+After deciding on a bar as the setting they had to pick its location, plumping for Boston after several other options were considered and discarded.
+The model for Cheers was the Bull & Finch Pub, which they picked from a phonebook.
+Glen Charles then got the agreement of the Bull’s owner, Tom Kershaw, to shoot some interior and exterior photographs.
+Though Kershaw charged them only one dollar for the shots, he has since made millions from everything from selling Cheers memorabilia to licensing the pub’s image.
+By 1997, the Bull & Finch Pub had become one of America’s most successful food and beverage outlets.
+Shelley Long visited the bar without knowing its history and said that it resembled the bar in the script.
+Today, it draws more than a million visitors a year and has been re-named Cheers Beacon Hill.

-George Wendt has played the character of Norm Peterson on six different television shows.
-The more remarkable thing is that he is one of only four actors to have done this.
-The six shows were; Cheers, Frasier, The Tortelli’s, “St. Elsewhere”, “The Simpsons” and Wings.
+George Wendt has played the same character (Norm Peterson) in six different television shows, one of only four actors to have done so.
+The six shows were Cheers, Frasier, The Tortellis, St. Elsewhere, The Simpsons and Wings.

-Ted Danson also had a lead character role on the series, “Becker”.
+Ted Danson also had a lead character role on the series Becker.

 Woody Harrelson has been married twice and has three daughters.